 Ground teams, accompanied by a canine unit, protect wildlife from illegal activities.See Project

-Five teams and one Sky Vet Unit treat tens of giraffe cases each year.See Project
+Six teams and one Sky Vet Unit attend to multiple giraffe cases every year.See Project